Friends. Food. Games & Bible.

 We look forward to meeting you!

-If you have any questions please get in contact our Youth Pastor, Dan.
+If you have any questions please get in contact our Children & Youth Pastor, Naomi.

 Our children’s and youth volunteers have working with children’s checks and our ministries comply with Sydney Anglican Dioceses policies and Safe Ministry standards.